Olympic Weightlifting in Malta 1975 Local History

 2013 35th European Small Nations & 3rd Charles Mifsud open Tournament

 2016 3rd European Union Cup & 1st Malta international open

-In 2006 Lindsay Borg qualified to represent Malta in the Commonwealth Games in Sidney Australia, achieving good result of 4th place.
-Also same year Kevin Cassar established new records in the European Small Nations Tournament held in Cyprus in the 85kg category with 120kg Snatch, 146kg Clean & Jerk and a total of 266kg.
+In 2006 Lindsay Borg qualified to represent Malta in the Commonwealth Games in Sydney, Australia.
+She finished in 4th place overall, a very successful finish and a proud moment for Weightlifting in Malta.
+That same year, Kevin Cassar established new records in the European Small Nations Tournament held in Cyprus in the 85kg category with 120kg Snatch, 146kg Clean & Jerk and a total of 266kg.

 In 2013 Nicole Gatt obtained bronze medal in the 53 kg category youths in the Commonwealth Championships in Penang, Malaysia.

-In 2015 Kieran Mifsud Qualified and Participate in the Youth Commonwealth Games in Apia Samoa.
+In 2015 Kieran Mifsud Qualified and Participated in the Youth Commonwealth Games in Apia, Samoa.
 He lifted in the 94 kg category and placed fourth.
 In the same year he ranked in 20th place in the IWF world youth rankings 94kg category.

-In 2016 Kyle Micallef was the first Maltese weightlifter that participated in the Olympic Games in Rio, Brazil, He competed in the 94kg Category.
+In 2016 Kyle Micallef was the first Maltese weightlifter that participated in the Olympic Games in Rio, Brazil, He competed in the 85kg Category.

 2005/2006 President Mr. Alfred Ellul Mercer